 - Brush the egg wash on the rolls and bake for 25-30 minutes or until golden brown.
 Remove from the oven and let cool.
 Spread the strawberry cream frosting on top and serve.

 **Helpful tips and common mistakes

 While the dough is rising, chop up the strawberries for the filling and for the frosting.
-You will need a total of 3 cups chopped strawberries.
-Set aside 2 cups and cook the remaining 1 cup with just a dash of water until they have cooked down and softened.
+You will need a total of 2 cups of chopped strawberries.
+Set aside 1 cup and cook the remaining 1 cup with just a dash of water until they have cooked down and softened.
 Let it cool.

 Oh my goodness.
 Friends.
 These strawberry poppy seed cinnamon rolls are everything.
 The dough for these rolls is insanely soft while the filling and frosting deliver on the strawberry flavor to the max.
 I mean strawberry preserves, fresh strawberry plus strawberry frosting?
 You really can't get more strawberry flavor than that.
 I'll have another, please!